-Correctional facilities that house inmates with signs or symptoms of mental illness or emotional disturbance or individuals who are detained pursuant to a court-ordered emergency commitment under N.D.C.C.
+Correctional facilities that house individuals with signs or symptoms of mental illness or emotional disturbance or individuals who are detained pursuant to an emergency commitment under N.D.C.C.
 Chapter 25-03.1 shall have written policies and procedures for close observation, up to and including direct personal observation.
-Staff shall document the time, condition, and actions of the inmate or individual in the designated log.
-As required by N.D.C.C. § 25-03.1-25(3)(b), correctional facilities may not detain an individual taken into detention solely for emergency involuntary commitment (a) if another secure facility is accessible and (b) for more than twenty-four (24) hours.
+Staff shall document the time, condition, and actions of the individual in the designated log.
+As required by N.D.C.C. § 25-03.1- 25, correctional facilities may not detain an individual taken into detention solely for emergency involuntary commitment if a treatment facility is accessible.
+Correctional facilities may not detain an individual solely for involuntary commitment for longer than the applicable statutory limit.
+Correctional facilities shall retain a copy of the documentation authorizing the placement for an emergency involuntary commitment.

-Standard 023 Intake File Content Requirements Compliant: Yes
+Standard 023 Intake File Content Requirements